jessamyn27/underwater-game/README.md

 icons:
 // All icons are licensed under Creative Commons (http://creativecommons.org/licenses/by/3.0/) and taken from FlatIcon (https://www.flaticon.com).
 Additional attributes are as following:

-Mermaid, Shell, Hook = Icons made by FreePik (http://www.freepik.com).
+Mermaid, Shells, Hook = Icons made by FreePik (http://www.freepik.com).